About The Museum

 Inside the museum

-Step back in time to experience the traditional Victorian wash house, see the parlour; a room only for special guests, feel the warmth of the fire in the kitchen and have a wander around the parental and other bedrooms.
+Step back in time to experience the traditional Victorian wash house, see the parlour; a room only for special guests and have a wander around the parental and other bedrooms.
 The museum’s permanent exhibition features items from Lawrence’s family and even paintings created by the author himself.

 The kitchen, one of the bedrooms and the washroom at the museum